cloudify-cosmo/docs.getcloudify.org/content/ops_guides/backup_restore_guide.md

 ### Applying snapshot

 {{% note %}}
-When restoring a manager in a cluster mode, either as part of a backup restore process or as part of an upgrade process, the encodiong alphabet must first be restored.
+When restoring a manager in a cluster mode, either as part of a backup restore process or as part of an upgrade process, the encoding alphabet must first be restored.
 This step must take place before the cluster is created and before the snapshot restore flow.
 1. Copy the **encoding_alphabet** value from the original (source) manager at /opt/manager/rest-security.conf.
-1. On the new manager (target), insert the copied string as the value of **encodiong_alphabet** key under **flask_security** at **/etc/cloudify/config.yaml** file.
+1. On the new manager (target), insert the copied string as the value of **encoding_alphabet** key under **flask_security** at **/etc/cloudify/config.yaml** file.
 1. Connect the manager to the database and to the queue by editing **cluster** key under **postgresql_server** and **cluster_members** key under **rabbitmq** at **/etc/cloudify/config.yaml** file.
 1. Install the first manager node of the new (target) manager cluster.
 1. Continue the cluster installation flow by adding more managers, and follow the process of snapshot restore